William Rufus Shafter: Postwar career and retirement

 With disease rampant in the American army in Cuba, Shafter and many of his officers favored a quick withdrawal from Cuba.
 Shafter personally left Cuba in September 1898.
 And after a stay in quarantine at Camp Wikoff, Shafter returned to serve as Commander of the Department of California from May 1897 through February 1901.

 As Commander he oversaw the supplying of the Army's expedition to the Philippines, which escalated into the Philippine–American War during the last years of Shafter's career.
 Hostilities broke out on February 4, 1899, and the war lasted through July 2, 1902, past Shafter's retirement.
 When the war was three months old, the Commander shared his views with the Chicago News:

-It may be necessary to kill half the Filipinos in order that the remaining half of the population may be advanced to a higher plane of life than their present semi-barbarous state affords.

 Shafter reiterated his opinion in January 1900: "My plan would be to disarm the natives of the Philippine Islands, even if I have to kill half of them to do it.
 Then I would treat the rest of them with perfect justice."

 Shafter was a member of the Military Order of the Loyal Legion of the United States, the Military Order of Foreign Wars and the Sons of the American Revolution.

 Shafter retired in 1901 to a 60 acre farm next to his daughter's land in Bakersfield, California.
 He died there in 1906 and is buried at San Francisco National Cemetery.